Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 When I freeze my own hamburger patties, I cut pieces of freezer paper into squares a little bit bigger than the patties.
 I put two pieces of the paper between each patty, slick side towards the patties.
 When I go to use the frozen patties, they don't stick together because of the freezer paper.

 When I buy meat in larger quantities, this is how I package them for the freezer.
 I patty up my 8 oz. burgers.
 You can pull them out 2 at a time, for meals that call for a pound.
-I also poke a hole in the middle to ensure quick and even burger cooking!

 I am not a person who enjoys cooking, so I spend as little time in the kitchen as possible.
 When I buy a large quantity of ground beef, I always brown it and divide it into quart size zipper bags then put it into the freezer for impromptu pots of chili or spaghetti sauce.